Replacement Car Batteries on the Cheap from B&M Auto Sales and Parts

 Another common problem caused by high temperatures is evaporation of water inside the battery.
 Yes, even “maintenance free” sealed batteries will lose water inside from excessive heat.
 This is why non-sealed batteries are a better choice for consistently hot climates, since distilled water can be added when necessary.
-Although Wisconsin isn’t known for having triple digit heat for months on end, like parts of the Southwest, we do get hot and humid weather, and an old battery is particularly susceptible to damage from these conditions.
+Although Wisconsin isn’t known for triple digit heat, we do get hot and humid weather and old batteries are particularly susceptible to damage in these conditions.

 About Our Used Auto Batteries